telliott99/CryptoQuickies/caesar.md

 If you look at the script you'll see that I tried every value up to 1000.
 In all, we found 12 values that make good ciphers.
 It's not necessary to test any multiplicands `n > 26` because one of these has the same effect as `n % 26`.

 It's interesting that the "bad" keys are the divisible by the prime factors of the alphabet size, 26.
-Other alphabets, like Julius Caesar's Latin (21 characters) or Scandinavian languages (29 characters), would have different bad keys.
+Other alphabets, like Julius Caesar's Latin (21 characters) or Greek (24 characters) or Scandinavian languages (29 characters), would have different bad keys.